 I have tasted this several times, and there is no doubt about it, it is top notch.
 Will age magnificently.
 95pts RP.
 Limited stock.

 The most expensive second-growth, but Las Cases produces one of the finest of all clarets, and since the mid ‘70s has been at first growth level.
 98+pts RP.
-Surely one of the greatest clarets of the 20th century; this can be broached now, but would benefit from another five years ageing and drink well for at least another ten years after that.
+Surely one of the greatest clarets of the 20th century; this can be enjoyed now, but would keep well for at least another twenty years.
 Limited stock.

 A very good year in Bordeaux, combining ripe fruit with structure, these are just starting to drink at their best.